 Method 3: Use USB Data Recovery Software

-If you can’t find files by checking your Mac’s Trash and the drive’s own Trash, you may need to turn to a data recovery tool for Mac.
+If you can’t locate your files by checking your Mac’s Trash, the drive’s own Trash, or you remember that you emptied the Trash, you might need to use a data recovery tool for Mac.
 There are a few different kinds of data recovery tools, and some are free while others require a purchase.
-Generally speaking, it’s worth starting with a free tool (or with software with a free trial), and then moving to a paid tool if you can’t find the files you’re looking for.
+Generally, it’s advisable to start with a free tool or software that offers a free trial.
+If you still can’t retrieve your files, consider switching to a paid tool.
 It’s important to note that paid tools are often better than free ones because of the fact developers of paid tools can devote more resources and time to those tools.

 👀